lassekongo83/plano-theme/README.md

 ## Requirements

-* GNOME/GTK 3.26 (GTK 3.20 was considered to be the stable GTK3 release.
-The theme should work with any version of GNOME 3.20+.
-But to be safe use the same version of the theme as your version of GTK3.)
+* Master branch is for gnome-shell 3.26.
+(GTK 3.22.x is the stable gtk+ 3 release.
+I recommend that you use the same version of the theme as the version of the package `gnome-shell` in your distribution's repository.)

 [3.24 branch.](https://github.com/lassekongo83/plano-theme/tree/3.24)